Glastonbury – Buying Ticket Guide

 All public ticket sales are managed by the Festival’s nominated ticket agency – Seetickets

-Make sure you have the URL (we will have the most up-to-date urls on our Twitter and Facebook on sale days) pasted into your browser before 9am so you can start refreshing the page when tickets go on sale.
-Instead of refreshing the main website, try to find the exact address (that we will post on our Twitter and Facebook) of the registration form and put that in your browser.
+Make sure you have the URL pasted into your browser before 9am so you can start refreshing the page when tickets go on sale.
+Instead of refreshing the main website, try to find the exact address of the registration form and put that in your browser.
 Then the frustration begins!
 You will be faced with this screen:-

-Your best bet is to multi-task between refreshing the Internet and trying the phone lines.
+Your best bet is to multi-task between refreshing on a laptop on wifi or hardwired and trying a mobile on the network connection.
 If there is a group of you trying to get tickets make sure you have everyone’s registration numbers and postcodes.

 There is strength in numbers!
 Have different devices on different internet connections trying for tickets.
 Keep in touch using Whatsapp, Facebook etc.